nlpsandbox/nlpsandbox.io/wiki/608450-CreateaSynapseEnvironment.md

 - Upload files to Synapse
 - Push Docker images to Synapse
-- Benchmark the performance of NLP tools
+- Benchmark the performance of NLP Sandbox tools

 Follow these steps to certify your Synapse account: